-"The Lion King" on Broadway is offering fans a view of the musical that even the very best seat in the theater can't rival.
+"The Lion King" on Broadway in New York is offering fans a fresh view of the musical.
+Even the very best seat in the theater can't rival it.

-The Disney stage blockbuster released 360-degree footage of its opening song "Circle of Life" that lets users look left, right, up, backstage and at the audience, even when sitting on a couch.
+The Disney stage blockbuster has released 360-degree footage of its opening song.
+It's "Circle of Life."
+It lets users look left, right, up, backstage and at the audience.
+Even when sitting on a couch.

-"It seemed like a really perfect marriage: A universally known song like 'Circle of Life' being distributed and displayed through a completely new technology that we hope will open up 'The Lion King' to a new generation of theater-goers," said Andrew Flatt, the senior vice president for marketing at Disney Theatrical Group.
+"It seemed like a really perfect marriage.
+A universally known song like 'Circle of Life' being distributed and displayed through a completely new technology.
+We hope (it) will open up 'The Lion King' to a new generation of theater-goers," said Andrew Flatt.
+He is the senior vice president for marketing at Disney Theatrical Group.

-The footage was shot at the Minskoff Theatre, the home of "The Lion King."
-It took five takes of the song with all 31 cast members onstage to capture all the footage as several hundred volunteers and fans cheered in the orchestra seats.
+The footage was shot at the Minskoff Theatre.
+That is the home of "The Lion King."
+It took five takes of the song with all 31 cast members onstage to capture all the footage.
+Several hundred volunteers and fans cheered.
+They were sitting in the orchestra seats.

-During the filming, the audience members were politely asked not to wave at the cameras, resist the urge to clap at the beginning and keep their energy levels up for all five takes.
+During the filming, the audience members were politely asked not to wave at the cameras.
+They had to resist the urge to clap at the beginning.
+And they needed to keep their energy levels up for all five takes.

-To create the virtual reality world, some half-dozen GoPro cameras were mounted on a stand and placed in the center of the stage as the actors swirled around in their Julie Taymor-created costumes and masks.
+To create the virtual reality world, some half-dozen GoPro cameras were mounted on a stand.
+The stand was placed in the center of the stage.
+The actors then swirled around in their Julie Taymor-created costumes and masks.

-The stand also telescoped 20 feet into the air to capture the view as Pride Rock rises up and baby Simba is introduced.
-Software stitched together the various videos into a seamless, 360-degree view - a circle of life.
+The stand also telescoped 20 feet into the air.
+That allowed it to capture the view as Pride Rock rises up and baby Simba is introduced.
+Software stitched together the various videos.
+It created a seamless, 360-degree view.
+Call it a circle of life.

-Viewers can follow one performer, or look out into the aisles to see elephants arriving, see the conductor and audience faces, or peer backstage to find out what's coming next.
+Viewers can follow one performer.
+They can look out into the aisles to see elephants arriving.
+They can see the conductor and audience faces.
+Or even peer backstage to find out what's coming next.
 It is a thrilling, heady experience.

-The footage can be seen free on laptops and desktops via YouTube and Facebook (using cursors to move around the virtual world) or smartphones and tablets (where the screen tracks movement) or special immersive headsets like Samsung's Gear VR and Google Cardboard.
+The footage can be seen free on laptops and desktops via YouTube and Facebook (using cursors to move around the virtual world).
+Or be seen on smartphones and tablets (where the screen tracks movement).
+And, on special immersive headsets like Samsung's Gear VR and Google Cardboard.

-It's part of a wave of immersive videos that are taking the Internet by storm.
-So far, such videos have been made of a "Star Wars" planet, the "Saturday Night Live" set, a Bill Clinton tour of East Africa and a LeBron James workout, among others.
+It's part of a wave of immersive videos.
+They are taking the Internet by storm.
+Such videos have been made of a "Star Wars" planet, the "Saturday Night Live" set, a Bill Clinton tour of East Africa and a LeBron James workout.

-The addition of "The Lion King" is noteworthy because, at 18, it is one of the oldest shows on Broadway but has embraced technology that's truly cutting edge.
+The addition of "The Lion King" is noteworthy because, at 18, it is one of the oldest shows on Broadway.
+But it has embraced technology that's truly cutting edge.
 It's the first such video ever done in a Broadway theater.
-Another such video was done for the new musical "School of Rock," but that was shot in a classroom.
+Another such video was done for the new musical "School of Rock."
+But that was shot in a classroom.